ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-09-25-faq-what-bothers-our-clients-before-the-project-launch.md

 - Project budget utilization plan which provides budget burndown understanding and predictable payment schedule;
 - Project backlog containing all the tasks that should be performed during the project.

-In addition, project manager’s responsibilities include estimation and monitoring of risks in terms of budget and timeframes.
+In addition, project manager's responsibilities include estimation and monitoring of risks in terms of budget and timeframes.

 [Here](https://issart.com/how-we-do/project-management/) you can find more information about project management in our company.